lestherll/restaurant-data-analytics/README.md

     * How does the change in sale or lack thereof compare to the year and the whole dataset?
 5. Some products aren't in the menu anymore, is it possible that the removal of these products were badly decided in terms of how these products were selling during their lifetime?
 6. Determine price elasticity - understand customers’ sensitivity to price changes
+7. The establishment allows custom sales.
+Are there any popular custom products that could be added to the menu?
-7. Is it possible build a model that can reliably predict product sales?
+8. Is it possible build a model that can reliably predict product sales?

 **Advanced**
 1. Of all top n best selling products, how many are also being sold in top rated restaurants (of similar cuisine)